Progress on the menu

 Children at a Cena y Ciencias event observe a microbial growth experiment using yeast to make carbon dioxide.
 (Photo by Ivan Sosa Marquez.)

 Two things make the program unique.
 For one, it’s taught in Spanish.
 And for another, families are encouraged to attend.
-“We’re not a drop-off program,” said Richard Diaz, Lisa’s husband, who was Latin growth manager at 4-H when the program began and continues to serve today as a parent volunteer.
+“We’re not a drop-off program,” said Ricardo Diaz, Lisa’s husband, who was Latino growth manager at 4-H when the program began and continues to serve today as a parent volunteer.
 “Research is clear that when parents are involved, the kids do better in school.”
 So, at Cena y Ciencias, parents learn right along with the kids.
 Each session begins with an exciting demonstration of a scientific principle.
 Then children and parents split into smaller groups, where they work through experiments, in Spanish, with faculty and students from Illinois.

 This unique approach creates a strong sense of community, which is important, according to Felipe Menanteau, a senior research scientist at the National Center for Supercomputing Applications and research associate professor of astronomy who’s also been involved with the program for years.
 “If we don’t create communities, communities aren’t going to thrive.
 So, this is a small effort to make communities thrive.”